 The Kimberly Steele Studio uses Faber & Fabers’ Piano Adventures Piano Lesson Book series.
 Because no method series is perfect, Piano Adventures is heavily supplemented with outside music and copyrighted Kimberly Steele theory one-sheets.
 Students are repeatedly taught how to recognize musical intervals both by ear and by sight as early as Piano Adventures Level One, if not sooner.
 Improvisational opportunities abound for the young composer and delightful supplementary solos given at each level of achievement enhance the fun aspect of playing.
 Singing is encouraged.
 Recording of pieces every six months is mandatory.
 Optional Recitals every six months are enhanced by “Recording Week”, where every student makes a share-able digital recording of his or her performance.

 Students learn pop music, rock and jazz in almost every Kimberly Steele Studio piano lesson and are encouraged to sing or compose according to their comfort with singing or composing.

-After the completion of Piano Adventures 3B, students graduate to the “Big Time” where they learn modern pop, jazz standards and rock & roll along with the most famous and playable traditional Classical pieces.
+After the completion of Piano Adventures 3B, students graduate to the “Big Time” where they learn modern pop, jazz standards, lead sheets, and rock & roll along with the most famous and playable traditional Classical pieces.
 Here is a brief sampling of pieces intermediate Kimberly Steele Studio piano students are playing: